captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-[Silence]

----

 ## JACK:
 We’re in the villages now and the people line the streets and cheer for us.

 ---

-[Sound of cheering]

----

 Not all, but most.

 ---

-They say they were treated like dogs by the Germans – in some cases made to clean their latrines, in other cases lined up and shot.
+They say they were treated like dogs by the Germans—

 ---

-At first I wondered how much of it was true, but I treat German Prisoners of War all the time and they confirm every word of it.
+in some cases made to clean their latrines, in other cases lined up and shot.

 ---

+At first I wondered how much of it was true, but I treat German Prisoners of War all the time

+---

+and they confirm every word of it.

+---

-They say they were forced into it by their superior officers – that, of course, is  the universal excuse.
+They say they were forced into it by their superior officers—

+---

+that, of course, is  the universal excuse.

 ---